Measuring capacities in multimodal maritime port systems with anchorage queues: Introduction

-The remainder of the paper is structured as follows: Section \ref{sec:litrev} provides a brief review of relevant literature.
-Next, Section \ref{sec:meth} presents the queuing models for each subsystem and introduces the framework for computing operating capacity.
-Section \ref{sec:results} compares the proposed techniques' performance on empirical data for the Port of Houston.
-Finally, Section \ref{sec:conc} summarizes our findings and suggests potential extensions to the research.
+The remainder of the paper is structured as follows.
+Section~\ref{sec:litrev} reviews the relevant literature on port capacity.
+Section~\ref{sec:meth} motivates the need for two capacity notions and clarifies their practical distinctions.
+Section~\ref{subsec:op_cap} introduces the queueing theory-based operating capacity model, while Section~\ref{subsec:ul_cap} presents the ODE-based ultimate capacity model and its relationship with operating capacity.
+Section~\ref{sec:results} outlines our simulation procedure and evaluates the proposed methods using empirical and simulated data from the Port of Houston.
+Section~\ref{sec:appnl} discusses practical applications of the models for port planning and decision-making.
+Finally, Section~\ref{sec:conc} summarizes the key findings and identifies directions for future research.